What is an empath? Am I an empath? And if so, how do you deal with being an empath?!

-High Sensitive Person: a highly sensitive person is someone who is biologically more affected by external stimuli.
-Bright lights, loud sounds, scratchy fabrics and intense flavors are all experienced by these people at a more intense level.
+Highly Sensitive Person: a highly sensitive person is someone who is biologically more affected by external stimuli.
+Bright lights, loud sounds, scratchy fabrics and strong flavors are all experienced by these people at a more intense level.
 They also easily pick up on subtle emotional cues and cognitively process things on a deeper level.
 They need alone time every day to decompress their nervous system and process their day.

 Introvert: an introvert is a person who gets their energy from going inwards and spending time alone.
 They need down time every day to recharge the energy they’ve lost through social interaction.

 After reading the above descriptions, you may have found that you are an empath, or perhaps all of the above.
 I know that I personally resonate with all three descriptions.
 My husband is an empath and introvert, but not highly sensitive.

 As an empath, you are picking up pieces of others throughout the day and misplacing parts of yourself.
 We are sponges, absorbing everything that is around us all day long.

 Being an empath really does mean that you need to take greater care of yourself in order to flourish.

 When an empath is not practicing self-care, they are much more prone to mental illnesses such as depression and a general feeling of being overwhelmed with life.

 Below are my self-care tips for empaths.
 Being one myself, I’ve come to learn and appreciate so much about myself that I thought made me broken before.

 But you are not broken, defective, or in need of fixing.
 You have a gift, and here is how you bring it out.